OSC/ood-ansible/README.md

 #### Install Dex

-To install dex for OIDC use set the flag `install_ondemand_dex` to true and it will install the RPM.
+To install dex for OIDC use set the flag `install_ondemand_dex` to true and it will install the package.

-## Using your own Passenger/nginx stack

-If you've built your own Passenger/nginx stack then set `passenger_remote_dl` to `false` and the playbook won't download Passenger's tars from GitHub.
-This only applies when `install_from_src` is true.

-It will still expect them locally in `passenger_src_dir` though, so you'll have to tar them up appropriately with versions and so on.
-See [this task](tasks/passenger.yml) for more details.

 ## Contributing